Appetizers & SnacksLunch & DinnerSide Dishes

 How long can deviled eggs sit out at room temperature?

-After 2 hours at room temperature, eggs enter the “danger zone” where bacteria can grow rapidly, so never leave them out for more than 2 hours.
+After 2 hours at room temperature, eggs enter the “danger zone” where bacteria can grow rapidly.
+Do not leave deviled eggs out for more than two hours, or more than one hour when the temperature is above 90°F.

 More Simple Appetizers You’ll Love